Albion Farms and Fisheries is the most trusted name in protein for product integrity and safety in today’s constantly changing marketplace.

 The Responsible Seafood Choice

 Live Tanks and Filtration System

-The Albion Farms and Fisheries high-tech modern live tank system allows for the storing of over tens of thousands of pounds of lobster, crabs, oysters, scallops, mussels, clams and abalone in a wet storage system that mimics their natural environment.
+The Albion Farms and Fisheries high-tech modern live tank system allows for the storing of over tens of thousands of pounds of lobster, crabs, spot prawns, oysters, scallops, mussels, clams and abalone in a wet storage system that mimics their natural environment.
 We utilize a closed circulation system that is HACCP approved by the CFIA (Canadian Food Inspection Agency).
-A complex network of piping, pumps, sand and bio-filters, cooling towers, ultraviolet sterilizers keeps the water quality at its peak condition.
+A complex network of piping, pumps, sand and bio-filters, cooling towers, ultraviolet sterilizers optimize water flow and keep the water quality at its peak condition.
 The water is tested regularly on site to ensure optimum holding conditions.
 This live system permits our shellfish processing team to pack the liveliest shellfish possible for Albion Farms and Fisheries customers all across North America and Asia.